 Chase Pay Yourself Back Eligible Categories

-Pay Yourself Back works similarly to how you redeem Chase points for cash back, though it has a few key differences.
-Only purchases in a rotating list of categories or select charities are eligible, and you'll have to select the purchases you'd like to reimburse manually.
+Pay Yourself Back works similarly to redeeming Chase points for cash back, although it has a few key differences.
+Only purchases in a rotating list of categories or select charities are eligible, and you must manually select the purchases you'd like to reimburse.

-Pay Yourself Back was later added to Southwest Rapids Rewards, Air Canada Aeroplan, United MileagePlus, and now Marriott Bonvoy cards.
+Pay Yourself Back was later added to Southwest Rapid Rewards, Air Canada Aeroplan, United MileagePlus, and now Marriott Bonvoy cards.
 The mix of eligible Pay Yourself Back categories varies by card.

 a woman pumping gas into her car